 When you mention another's work or ideas in your paper, provide an in-text citation.

 Paraphrased idea; Author is named in a signal phrase:

 According to Volkow, Compton, & Wardo (2017), women who are – or are trying to become – pregnant should not use marijuana, even to treat morning sickness (p.
 129).

-Direct quote: Author not named in signal phrase:
+Direct quote: Author is not named in a signal phrase:

 "Pregnant women and those considering becoming pregnant should be advised to avoid using marijuana or other cannabinoids either recreationally or to treat nausea" (Volkow, Compton, & Wardo, 2017, p.
 129).

 For further information on this topic please see the APA Paper Format section of this subject guide.

 Tips for formatting APA style citations: